CatHood0/flutter_quill_to_pdf/README.md

 ## No supported

-- Superscript/Subscript (Not planned since is not supported by pdf package)
+- Superscript/Subscript (status: being planned)
-- Embed formula (Not planned)
+- Embed formula (status: being planned)

 You can contribute reporting issues or requesting to add new features on [flutter_quill_to_pdf](https://github.com/CatHood0/flutter_quill_to_pdf)